Aging and Reliability of Quantum Networks: Repairing components in networks

 By using more subtle counting arguments we can also calculate the probability that a chain or network displays a certain behavior in $t$ consecutive, but arbitrarily chosen time steps.
-For the exact calculations we refer to Appendix D. These results can be used to characterize the "non-Markovianity" of the system.
-If the system behaves in a Markovian way, one expects the probability for a certain behavior in $t$ consecutive time steps to factorize: $\pr{\text{broken in } t \text{ time steps}} = \pr{\text{broken in } 1 \text{ time step}}^t$.
+For the exact calculations we refer to Appendix~C. Our results can be used to characterize the time dependencies of the system and, in particular, to calculate the probability for a given network to be functional conditioned on the time step(s) before.